HMAS Voyager (D31): Operational history

 In June 1919, Voyager was deployed to the Baltic Sea as part of the British intervention in the Russian Civil War.
 On 2 June, Voyager and the destroyer Vivacious were patrolling off Petrograd when they clashed with the Russian destroyers Azard and Gavriil, exchanging gunfire at long range across a minefield, with no damage occurring on either side.
 On 12 October, the 1st Flotilla was ordered to return to the Baltic shortly after returning to Britain, and between 150 and 200 men from the destroyers of the flotilla, including Voyager, refused to prepare their ships for sea, with 79 men not returning to their ships.
 The ships' crews were made up with men from the Atlantic Fleet's battleships to allow them to depart as ordered.
 On 25 October, the 1st Flotilla relieved the 20th Destroyer Flotilla at the Latvian cities of Riga and Liepāja, which were being attacked by Baltic German forces of the West Russian Volunteer Army.
 On 28 October, Voyager fired 20 rounds at Baltic German infantry positions near Riga, and from 3 November, together with Velox and the cruiser Dragon, provided artillery support for a Latvian offensive that drove the Baltic German forces away from Riga, the artillery support continuing until 10 November, when the retreating enemy were out of range of the British guns.
 On 16 November, Voyager carried a load of field guns and ammunition from Riga to Liepāja, where after heavy fighting, the Latvians, supported by the Royal Navy, had beaten back more attacks by the West Russian Volunteer Army.

 Voyager was deployed to Irish waters in May 1920 and January–March 1921, during the Irish War of Independence.
-In January 1922, Voyager transferred to the 5th Destroyer Flotilla, and in February the year, took part in Atlantic Fleet exercises in the Mediterranean, followed by a series of port visits.
+In January 1922, Voyager transferred to the 5th Destroyer Flotilla, and in February the same year, took part in Atlantic Fleet exercises in the Mediterranean, followed by a series of port visits.
 In 1925, the 5th Flotilla, including Voyager transferred to the Mediterranean Fleet and was renamed the 1st Destroyer Flotilla.
 On 17 July 1928, Voyager was in collision with the destroyer Vendetta while on passage between Crete and Skyros.
 Both destroyers received minor damage, and underwent temporary repairs by the depot ship Sandhurst, with more permanent repairs being made at Malta.
 Voyager was refitted at Devonport between 3 May and 15 June 1929, returning to the Mediterranean in July that year.
 Her stay there was short, however, as on 6 November, the destroyer left Malta for Britain, arriving at Sheerness on 15 November, where her crew transferred to the destroyer Waterhen.
 Voyager had her boilers retubed at Chatham from January to September 1930, before returning the Mediterranean to rejoin the 1st Flotilla.
 Voyager remained part of the 1st Flotilla until December 1932, when she was replaced by the newly-built Dainty.
 Voyager was reduced to reserve at Portsmouth on 17 January 1933.